 One patient was spending a lot of time using her laptop on her couch.
 Another patient had his computer monitors a little too low and off to one side (near the corner of his desk).
 Another patient has less vision in one eye and reads with her head turned.
 Still another patient recently downloaded an addictive game on his phone and spends stretches of time looking down and pondering game strategy.

-To keep this problem from coming back — avoid the bad posture that got you that way in the first place.
+To keep this problem of feeling like your head isn’t screwed on straight from coming back — avoid the bad posture that got you that way in the first place.
 If you can’t do that, it’s time to take some proactive measures to counter the position you find yourself in all day.
 Even if you can move your monitors or stop looking down at your phone, you will need to add in some additional help to undo what you’ve already done.

 In addition to chiropractic care…